- What is "Local AI"?

 getbacktome

-- A sanitizer strips any leftover
+- A final clean-up strips any

-- Build and run the concrete command via the command factory.
+- Build and run it.

 Safety: permissions, caps, and the master toggle